JLLeitschuh/ktlint-gradle/README.md

 This plugin adds two tasks to every source set: `ktlint[source set name]Check` and `ktlint[source set name]Format`.
 Additionally, a simple `ktlintCheck` task has also been added that checks all of the source sets for that project.
 Similarly, a `ktlintFormat` task has been added that formats all of the source sets.

-Also same meta tasks are added to the root project for convenience - they will call related tasks in subprojects.
+If project has subprojects - plugin also adds two meta tasks `ktlintCheck` and `ktlintFormat` to the root project that triggers related tasks in subprojects.

 ## Developers